 By Jessie Festa.
 This post on fun things to do in Times Square is sponsored by Speedify.
 It also contains affiliate links to trusted partners!

-“What do you do in Times Square as a local?”
+“What are the best things to do in Times Square NYC as a local?”

-It’s a question I get asked a lot, especially from guests on my NYC walking tours.
-The truth: locals typically avoid Times Square like the plague.
-Sure, I take my tour guests there for fun photos; but, it’s not somewhere you’ll find me in my spare time.
+It’s a question I get asked a lot, especially from guests on my NYC photo tours.
+The truth: locals typically avoid Times Square like the plague, though, in my opinion, they shouldn’t.

-From there, I connected to a weak LinkNYC hotspot, which bonded with Speedify to become faster.
-Within the Speedify app, I was actually able to see it working.
+From there, you can connect a weak LinkNYC hotspot, which bonds with Speedify to become faster.
+Within the Speedify app, you’ll actually be able to see it working.
 In fact, the app tells you how much of each connection it’s using.

 You’ll also be able to choose a limit for your mobile carrier data so you never go over on your bill.